Slateboi/Git_Practice_Octane/Readme.md

-This is practice repository for Team Octane Racing Electric Driverless subsystem
+This is practice repository for Team Octane Racing Electric Driverless subsystem (Parth Soni)